sarachehab/SuaVe/README.md

 We were asked to design a RISC-V CPU based on its ISA for our Instruction Architecture and Compilers course (IAC).
 It was an incredibly rewarding experience with great learning opportunities.

 We were able to deliver in the span of three weeks:
-- A Single Cycle CPU
+- A Single Cycle CPU, [see branch main](https://github.com/luju1108/Team14/tree/main)
-- A Pipelined 5-stages CPU
+- A Pipelined 5-stages CPU, [see branch proj-pipeline](https://github.com/luju1108/Team14/tree/proj-pipeline)
-- A 5-stages Pipelined CPU with direct-mapped cache
+- A 5-stages Pipelined CPU with direct-mapped cache, [see branch proj-direct_cache](https://github.com/luju1108/Team14/tree/proj-direct_cache)
-- A Single Cycle CPU with fully-associative cache
+- A Single Cycle CPU with fully-associative cache, [see branch proj-cache](https://github.com/luju1108/Team14/tree/proj-cache)

 Logic was also derived to implement a 4-way associative cache.
 System-Verilog draft of the code was submitted along this repository, but remains uncomplete.
 One could also check the `Project` directory to verify the individual `.sv` files and their respective testbenches.